MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write-product.md

 With the dual-write functionality enabled, the apps from Finance and Operations will be syncronized in other Dynamics 365 apps in **Draft** state.
 They are added to the first pricelist with the same currency.
 In other words, they are added to the first pricelist in a Dynamics 365 app that matches the currency of your legal entity where the product is released in a Finance and Operations app.

-By default products from Finance and Operations apps are synchronized to Customer Engagement in **Draft** state.
+By default products from Finance and Operations apps are synchronized to other Dynamics 365 apps in **Draft** state.
 To synchronize the product with **Active** state so that you can directly use it in sales order quotations, for example, the following setting needs to be chosen: **System> Adminstration > System administration > System settings > Sales** tab and select **Create products in active state = yes**.

 Note that the synchronization of products happens from Finance and Operations apps to Common Data Service.
 This means that the values of the product entity fields can be changed in Common Data Service, but when the synchronization is triggered (when a product field is modified in a Finance and Operations app), this will overwrite the values in Common Data Service.